ZupIT/beagle-docs/content/en/android/customization/custom-validator.md

 ## Implementing a validator

-To implement a validator, you have to have a form that enables **FormSubmit** when **FormInput** is not empty, in this case it will receive a string with the data and then it will be validated if it is empty or not.
+To implement a validator, you have to have a form that enables **FormSubmit** when **FormInput** is not empty.
+In this case it will receive a string with the data and then it will be validated if it is empty or not.

 - The class that will validate the data is annotated as `@RegisterValidator`
 - This annotation register this validator on Beagle and identify it by the name listed in parentheses.